Centers of Excellence

 3000 New Bern Avenue, Raleigh, NC 27610 | Map & Directions

 WakeMed Rehab provides an integrated, comprehensive delivery of rehabilitation services directed toward a population of individuals who have suffered an acquired brain injury as a result of illness, injury or disease process.
-Various elements of the BIRS program are available through the Acute Neuro Care Unit, Rehabilitation Hospital and day treatment programs.\
+Various elements of the Brain Injury Rehabilitation System (BIRS) program are available through the acute hospital Neuro Care Unit, Rehabilitation Hospital and day treatment programs.

 The interdisciplinary teams for the brain injury program are comprised of consistently assigned staff from the following professional disciplines dependent on patient need: